World

 Share

-New Zealand has enacted the Outer Space High Altitude Activities Amendment Bill, effective July 29, 2025, to enhance oversight of ground-based space amid national concerns.
-The legislation mandates that operators of tracking stations and telemetry systems implement robust security measures and due diligence processes.
-Space Minister Judith Collins emphasized that while New Zealand’s strategic location bolsters role in global space operations, unregulated infrastructure poses security risks.
-The move responds to about foreign attempting to establish in the country to foreign military activities.
-Although specific nations were not named, was as a complex intelligence concern, alongside other states engaging in potentially harmful activities.
+New Zealand has enacted the Outer Space High Altitude Activities Amendment Bill, effective July 29, 2025, to enhance oversight of ground-based space infrastructure amid national security concerns.
+The legislation mandates that operators of satellite tracking stations and telemetry systems implement robust security measures and due diligence processes.
+Space Minister Judith Collins emphasized that while New Zealand’s strategic location bolsters its role in global space operations, unregulated infrastructure poses security risks.
+The move responds to intelligence warnings about foreign entities attempting to establish facilities in the country to support foreign military activities.
+Although specific nations were not named, China was identified as a complex intelligence concern, alongside other states engaging in potentially harmful activities.
 As a member of the “Five Eyes” alliance, New Zealand aims to safeguard its strategic interests through these regulatory measures.

 Share